First-order methods for Stochastic Variational Inequality problems with Function Constraints: Saddle point problems with coupling constraints

+Hence, we can apply the \opconex~method (Algorithm \ref{alg:alg4}) for problem \eqref{eq:FCSP} as follows: In line 4 of \opconex~method, $s^t$ will be evaluated as $(1+ \theta_t)\ell_\gfrak^t(w^t) - \theta_t\ell_\gfrak^t(w^{t-1})$ in the similar manner.
+Moreover, line 6 of Algorithm \ref{alg:alg4} decomposes into two separate objective for variables $u$ and $v$:

 The above decomposition, along with the fact that set $W = U \times V$ is a product set, implies that the optimization problem can be decomposed itself.
 This also implies that $u^{t+1}$ and $v^{t+1}$ of this algorithm can be computed in parallel.
-Now, we provide a convergence analysis of this algorithm.
+Then, the update scheme of \opconex{} method for \eqref{eq:FCSP} looks as follows: Now, we provide a convergence analysis of this algorithm.

 \paragraph{Convergence analysis} It is a well-known $w^* = (u^*,v^*)$ is a saddle point of \eqref{eq:FCSP} if and only if $w^*$ is the solution for corresponding VI reformulation \eqref{eq:FCVI}.